COSC3020/theory-vs-practice-regtoga/README.md

 input however is the real issue, because i would have expected it to be 5,000 elements disregarded during the first second, 2,500 in the second, and 1,250 the third... but we only saw an average of 100... thats really bad.
 So my point is that the 2nd input is a REALLY bad tree while the first one is only a pretty bad tree.

+well, im pretty shure you cant, i just made it up with no real foundation to go off of.
+Would it help if i erased it? aslong as you understood the part after the (1.) you got my point?

 2. What if we ran out of cashe or even worse we ran out of ram entirly- and had to use the swap file, this could lead to horrible run times.
 Again this would have an effect-